Donders-Institute/rdm-wiki/index.rst

 Our Mission
 ==============

-To educate DCCN trainees and employees on the resources, workflows, and standard operating procedures for Research Data Management (RDM) in the DCCN.
+To educate DCCN trainees and new employees on the resources, workflows, and standard operating procedures for Research Data Management (RDM) in the DCCN.

 .. toctree::
    :maxdepth: 2